chrissobolewski/htmm/_notes/Bad money habits.md

 **Carrying a credit card balance.** [[Always pay your credit card balance in full]].

 **Having your daily coffee at a cafe.** It is *six times* less expensive to brew coffee at home.
-And that's with specialty, single origin coffee.
+And that's with specialty, single origin beans.
 There's no downside.
 You can have *much* better quality coffee for *much* less money.
 Don't say no to that.

 **Not negotiating.** Big-ticket items is where negotiating makes all the difference.
 It's a skill that will save you thousands of dollars in one single move.
 Negotiate when buying a car, buying a house, renting a new place, getting a mortgage.
 Don't know how? *Never Split the Difference* by Chris Voss is a good start.